ChristosP1/CASE_project/README.md

 - After completion, set CPA = True and run all cells again.

 ### 2. Open and Run the statistical_analysis Notebook
-- Open the statistical_analysis.ipynb notebook in Jupyter.
+- Open the case1_statistical_analysis.ipynb notebook in Jupyter.

 - Set CPA = False and run all cells.